-In order to convert legacy setups to the Microsoft App-V 4.6 / 5.x format using a virtual machine, the virtual machine must have the Microsoft App-V Sequencer installed.
+To convert legacy setups to the Microsoft App-V 4.6 / 5.x format using a virtual machine, the virtual machine must have the Microsoft App-V Sequencer installed.
 Additional requirements for specific operating system versions / platforms may by required by the Microsoft Sequencer tools.